By Carolina Carloni

 This discussion of ETFs is for illustrative purposes only.
 The above information does not constitute a recommendation to buy or sell any security.

-This article was originally published on LGIM on July 7, 2023.
+This article originally published on LGIM Blog on June 19, 2023.

 For more news, information, and analysis, visit the Financial Literacy Channel.